-- The name of the failover policy, with a maximum length of 63 characters, which must be unique within the pool. - The name of an existing failover script. - The initial failover domain, which is an ordered list of the nodes on which the resource group may execute.
+- The name of the failover policy, with a maximum length of 63 characters. - The name of an existing failover script. - The initial failover domain, which is an ordered list of the nodes on which the resource group may execute.
 The administrator supplies the initial failover domain when configuring the failover policy; this is input to the failover script, which generates the runtime failover domain. - The failover attributes, which modify the behavior of the failover script.